Monday, November 3, 2025

 Decent chap.
 Cerebral.
 Hard-working.

-Has the right medicine for his country — but fails to realise one thing:
+He has the right medicine for his country, but fails to realise one thing:

-No one’s listening to all that cerebral, noetic stuff.
+No one is listening to all that cerebral, noetic stuff.

 And he wants to raise taxes by mid-November 2025?